live thinking we will never die.

 Kahan just completed a new article, “‘I tell you what mine author says’: A Brief History of Stylometrics,” which will appear in ELH.

-on comicbooks, and contributing a review to Cahiers Élisabéthains.
-By his count, he has pulped several rainforests of paper,
+reviews to Cahiers Élisabéthains, and writing a new piece on management practices.
+By his count, he has pulped several rainforests of

 Dr. Kahan is member of the editorial board for Shakespeare Yearbook, Udolpho Press, and The Dark Man, the latter, a journal dedicated